gsivaprabu/AngularJS-Path/02 Angular/02 Angular 2 Fundamentals/02 Getting Started/07 Installing Git and Node/README.md

 # Getting Started -  Installing Git and Node

-- Install Git
+- Install git and Node(npm)
-- Install node JS
+- nvm for windows